 Senate Document #: 09-10-41

 PCC ID #: NA

 Title: Review of Quorum Calculation in Senate Standing Committees

 Presenter: Marc Pound, Chair of Elections, Representation & Governance

 Committee (ERG)

 Date of SEC Review: January 28, 2011

 Date of Senate Review: February 9, 2011

 Voting (highlight one): 1.
 On resolutions or recommendations one by one, or

 2. In a single vote

 3. To endorse entire report

 Statement of Issue: Several of the Standing Senate Committees are large and find it

 difficult to conduct business at Committee meetings due to a lack

 of quorum and might benefit from an alternate quorum

-Delevent Deliev # 0 UDL calculation procedure.
+calculation procedure.

 Relevant Policy # & URL: NA

 Recommendation: The ERG Committee recommends tailored quorums for committees that have 16 or more voting members, subtracting 1, 2, or 3 from the current quorum depending on the committee size, to create what would be an "optimally successful" number.
 No committee can reach quorum solely with Ex-Officio members.
-The ERG recommends revised quorums for the following
+The ERG recommends revised quorums for the following committees:

-committees:

 Committee Quorum

 Academic Procedures and Standards 9

 Campus Affairs 9

 CORE 8

 Educational Affairs 11

 Equity, Diversity & Inclusion 11

 ERG 8

 Faculty Affairs 8

 Programs, Curricula and Courses 9

-Staff Affairs Student Affairs 12 12 Committee Work: committee failed to meet q during the 2009-2010 acade for Standing Committees fo of the total number of mem attempts to revise the quor had failed to be adopted.
-The there are two possible solutions of the committees or allow for but quorum present.
-Lowering to Committees was deemed the committees was deeme eting the Committee recounted past rum requirements for committees that the ERG Committee concluded that tions to the lack of quorum for the er lower the quorum for the Standing siness to be conducted without a the quorum in the Standing the more favorable solution.
-Several uorums for Standing Committees were d. revealed that, if the quorun members, some Senate Corvery few members present could constitute a quorum members.
-It was agreed that have a majority of Ex-Official he November 3, 2010 meeting in were dropped to 1/3 of the mmittees could conduct business with a Furthermore, a few committees composed entirely of Ex-Officio at while it may not be preferable to o members deciding a committee ade in the full Senate where all e representation.

-The ERG Committee also discussed whether it was appropriate for excused absences to be allowed on Standing Committees much like is done for the Senate.
-They also considered the method of quorum calculation for Senate meetings (Senate Bylaws 3.4.b), applied only on the Standing Committees of a certain size; the smaller committees would continue with the current practice.
-Neither of these solutions was deemed satisfactory.
-The conclusion was that there is no "one-size-fits-all" solution.

-After the November meeting the ERG Committee voted via email to approve recommending tailoring the quorums for Standing
+Staff Affairs 12 Student Affairs 12 Committee Work: committee failed to meet qu during the 2009-2010 acade for Standing Committees fol of the total number of mem decided that the fundament failing to meet quorum for n In the Fall of 2010 the ERG Committee discovered that every committee failed to meet quorum requirements at least once during the 2009-2010 academic year.
+Current quorum procedure for Standing Committees follows Robert's Rules; a quorum is 50% of the total number of members plus one.
+The committee decided that the fundamental issue is that many committees are failing to meet quorum for meetings, especially those committees with larger numbers. attempts to revise the quoru had failed to be adopted.
+Th there are two possible soluti Standing Committees: either Committees or allow for bus quorum present.
+Lowering th Committees was deemed th e more favorable solution.
+Several orums for Standing Committees were revealed that, if the quorum members, some Senate Com very few members present. could constitute a quorum c members.
+It was agreed that have a majority of Ex-Officio nmittees could conduct business with Furthermore, a few committees composed entirely of Ex-Officio t while it may not be preferable to members deciding a committee ade in the full Senate where all for excused absences to be a much like is done for the Ser method of quorum calculatio Bylaws 3.4.b), applied only o certain size; the smaller com current practice.
+Neither of cussed whether it was appropriate allowed on Standing Committees nate.
+They also considered the on for Senate meetings (Senate on the Standing Committees of a mittees would continue with the these solutions was deemed was that there is no "one-size-fits- g the ERG Committee voted via email ailoring the quorums for Standing